Computing Isomorphisms between Products of Supersingular Elliptic Curves: Introduction

-\paragraph{Related works} Superspecial abelian varieties are central objects in the recent developments of \emph{isogeny-based cryptography}, as they are the main characters of the new high-dimensional techniques, see e.g.~\cite{robert2023breaking,HighDim_Dartois,Algo_22_isogenies}.
+Superspecial abelian varieties are central objects in the recent developments of \emph{isogeny-based cryptography}, as they are the main characters of the new high-dimensional techniques, see e.g.~\cite{robert2023breaking,HighDim_Dartois,Algo_22_isogenies}.
 Being able to compute isomorphisms between such objects would be a useful computational tool.
 In particular, one typical setting is to consider a special curve which has the property that its endomorphism ring contains a low-discriminant imaginary quadratic order.
 For instance, when $p\equiv 3\bmod 4$, the endomorphism ring of the elliptic curve $E_0$ defined over $\mathbb F_{p^2}$ by the equation $y^2=x^3+x$ contains a subring isomorphic to $\mathbb Z[i]$.
 Being able to compute an isomorphism between a superspecial abelian variety and $E_0^g$ would give access to these low-discriminant subrings of endomorphisms.
 Another application of our work is the representation of some polarized abelian varieties.
-In particular, the Ibukiyama–Katsura–Oort correspondence shows that superspecial principally polarized abelian surfaces (up to polarized isomorphisms) can be represented via two by two matrices over the quaternions (modulo congruence).
+In particular, the Ibukiyama-Katsura-Oort correspondence shows that superspecial principally polarized abelian surfaces (up to polarized isomorphisms) can be represented via two by two matrices over the quaternions (modulo congruence).
 Algorithms have been recently developed in~\cite{KLPT2} to perform efficient computations via this representation.
-Our algorithms contribute to this toolbox since isomorphisms between products of supersingular elliptic curves can be used to compute the Ibukiyama–Katsura–Oort representation of principally polarized abelian surfaces that are not Jacobians of genus-$2$ curves.
+Our algorithms contribute to this toolbox since isomorphisms between products of supersingular elliptic curves can be used to compute the Ibukiyama-Katsura-Oort representation of principally polarized abelian surfaces that are not Jacobians of genus-$2$ curves.

-The proof of \cite[Thm~A.1]{TheoremAnnexe} provides an explicit construction of an isomorphism between the products $E \times E/(K_1 + K_2)$ and $E/K_1 \times E/K_2$ for $K_i$ finite étale subgroups of coprime orders.
+In the direction of the construction of isomorphisms between products of elliptic curves, one can find in the proof of \cite[Thm~A.1]{TheoremAnnexe} an explicit construction of an isomorphism between the $E \times E/(K_1 + K_2)$ and $E/K_1 \times E/K_2$ for $K_i$ finite étale subgroups of coprime orders.
 This result has similarities with our Theorem~\ref{theo:isom_iff}, but it is not general enough for our purposes.

-\paragraph{Organization of the paper}
+\subsection{Organization of the paper}